ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # Software

-The ESP32Arduino_WordClockVnnn.ino  turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to your WIFI router and receives the time from a NTP server.<br>
+The ESP32Arduino_WordClockVxxx.ino  turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to your WIFI router and receives the time from a NTP server.

 The software can be controlled via Bluetooth on your Android or iPhone/iPad/iMac.

 There are for the 144 LED clock four languages to select or make a four-language clock that displays four languages at once with it 625 LEDs.